How to dress a baby for sleep:

 There is nothing more important than your baby’s safety, and where they sleep and what they sleep in matters a lot.

 The safest sleeping environment isn’t exactly a cozy one, which is why so many parents want to make sure they’re dressing their baby appropriately.
 Whereas you can snuggle under the covers if you get cold, or throw them off if you’re too hot, your baby can’t.
-In fact, it’s not safe for your baby to sleep with any blankets at all (as outlined by the AAP).
+In fact, it’s not safe for your baby to sleep with any blankets at al.